-For more details about the new language in code, see the link at right.
+For updates on Planning Period language in code, see the link at right.

-Planning Periods are important for teachers.
-It is the only time of the day in which they are without students and they have time to prepare for the instruction of students.
-They use the copier, they double check their technology, they prepare labs, they grade papers, they review their lesson.
+Planning periods are important for teachers.
+It is the only time of the day in which you are without students and have time to prepare for instruction.
+It's time to use the copier, double check technology, prepare labs, grade papers, and review lessons.

-The planning period statute was created in 1982.
-In part it reads – “Every teacher … shall be provided at least one planning period within each school instructional day to be used to complete necessary preparations for the instruction of pupils.
-Such planning period shall be the length of the usual class period in the school to which such teacher is assigned, and shall be not less than forty minutes.
-No teacher shall be assigned any responsibilities during this period.”
+The initial planning period statute was created in 1982.
+In part it reads: “Every teacher … shall be provided at least one planning period within each school day to be used to complete necessary preparations for the instruction of pupils. ...
+No teacher may be assigned any responsibilities during this period.”
 The statute also stipulates that planning periods are to be no less than 40 minutes.

 Planning periods are not for county training.
-We have specific days built into the calendar for those purposes.
-And if that time isn’t enough – then we need to add more days to the calendar for that purpose.
+Specific days are built into the calendar for those purposes.
 Planning time is not meant to replace a CE or ISE day.